Woman Asks If She's An A**hole For Expecting Her Husband To Help Out Instead Of Taking A Nap Because He Is Grieving Dog's Death

 "Responsibility exists no matter what else is going on."

-"Sounds life he believes his grief is more important than your grief."
+"Sounds like he believes his grief is more important than your grief."

 Strategies for Supporting Each Other in Grief

-To navigate the complexities of grief within relationships, Dr. Michael Thorne, a licensed therapist, recommends establishing open lines of communication.
+To navigate the complexities of grief within relationships, establishing open lines of communication is recommended.
 Partners should express their feelings and needs while allowing space for each other's grieving processes.

 This can involve setting aside time for shared reflection or even seeking professional help together to process grief in a supportive manner.
 Research indicates that couples who actively engage in processing their grief together report stronger relational bonds and greater emotional resilience.